davidwilliamson/docs-demo/README.md

 * All errors and warnings from the containers are directed to STDOUT and STDERR.
 A simple way to log to a file might be:
   * `docker-compose up > server.log 2>&1 &`
   * `tail -f server.log`
+* Check your host's firewall settings; make sure your host allows incoming connections on port 443

 ##Topology
 ###Components